arangodb/arangodb/Documentation/DocuBlocks/Rest/Collections/1_structs.md

 available generators are *traditional*, *autoincrement*, *uuid* and *padded*.

+@RESTSTRUCT{cacheEnabled,collection_info,boolean,required,}
+Whether the in-memory hash cache for documents is enabled for this collection.

 @RESTSTRUCT{allowUserKeys,key_generator_type,boolean,required,}
 if set to *true*, then it is allowed to supply own key values in the *_key* attribute of a document.
 If set to